zk-community/realworld-cryptography-studygroup/docs/lesson_01-Hash_Functions/index.md

 1) MD5 is said to be ‘insecure/broken’.
 Which security properties are vulnerable?
 Prove it.

-2) Calculate the total theoretical number of attempts it would take to brute force a MD5 hash digest.
+2) Calculate the total theoretical number of attempts it would take to brute force various hashes digests (MD5, SHA-1, SHA256).

-3) Brute force attack on a MD5 hash digest of 8bits.
+3) Find a digest collision of the first 4/6 bits of any two input string MD5 hash digests.

 4) Compute one insecure (< 128 bit) and one secure (≥ 128) hash digest of the following